sv-cover/cover-php/bulma_progress.md

 - [×] Redesign photobook: rendering of books could be better.
 May need some backend changes.
 - [-] Photo modal still needs to be implemented, and better than in the previous design (more mobile friendly).
 - [ ] Consistent HTML structure (how to use headers, article footer etc)
-- [ ] Embedded mailing list form doesn't seem to work…
+- [×] Embedded mailing list form doesn't seem to work… - they do, through ControllerMailinglijsten.run_embedded
 - [ ] Fix select fields
 - [ ] Find a better implementation for agenda/signup_form.twig.
 Box clearly doesn't work, but I can't get card or panel to work convincingly :(
 - [ ] Move Headings inside of articles, unless header.
 Got to do proper HTML5 :)